pingcap/docs/reference/tools/tiup/manage-component.md

 You can use the following TiUP sub-commands to manage components:

 - list: Queries the component list.
-By using this sub-command, you can see all the available components to install and all the available versions of each component.
+By using this sub-command, you can see all the optional components to install and all the optional versions of each component.
 - install: Installs the specific version of a component.
-- update: Upgrades a component to the latest version.
+- update: Updates a component to the latest version.
 - uninstall: Uninstalls a component.
-- status: Checks the status of an operating component.
+- status: Checks the status of a running component.
 - clean: Cleans up the instance on which a component is deployed.
 - help: Prints the help information.